Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Governor:
+- New option to delay spy training when in contact with an empire.
+This is to avoid any changes to spending allocations.
 - Added an option for armed auto-colonizer to guard or not their colonies.
 (If tagged as Attack, they will always guard.)
 - Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.
 - New option "Less zealous scouts" to prevent our auto sent scouts from constantly crossing our space from one end to the other, scouts already deployed will have a more limited range of action.
 Later, if a scout is closer to a star already targeted, it will also be directed towards this star in order to discover it as quickly as possible.
 (This last feature can be disabled independently)